dafanasev/dbmigrate/README.md

 ## Overview
 __dbmigrate is a sql database migration tool.__

-dbmigrate can be used both as a CLI application or Go package, it does not use any DSL for migrations, just plain old SQL we all know and love so it can be used with any framework and programming language.
+It can be used both as a CLI application and as a Go package, does not use any DSL for migrations, just plain old SQL we all know and love so it is compatible with any framework and programming language.

-This readme covers CLI tool, for the Go package documentation please look at https://godoc.org/github.com/dafanasev/dbmigrate
+This readme covers the CLI app, for the Go package documentation please look at https://godoc.org/github.com/dafanasev/dbmigrate

 ## Features
-* Can be used as a CLI app or as a Go package
+* Can be used as a CLI app and as a Go package
 * Support for PostgreSQL, MySQL and SQLite
 * Migrations generator
 * Up and down migrations in different files